elinscott/pub_quiz_marvel_2026/README.md

-# Typst template for PSI slides

-Created by Edward Linscott based on the [university theme](https://touying-typ.github.io/touying/docs/themes/university)

-For use by PSI researchers only

-For an example see [slides.pdf](./slides.pdf)
+# MARVEL Review and Retreat Pub Quiz

+This is a pub quiz written by Edward Linscott for the MARVEL Review and Retreat in Grindelwald (January 2026).

 ## Missing `touying`?